laisbsc/kedro_penguins/docs/source/01_intro.md

-# Kedro Palmer Penguins example
+## Overview

 > NOTE: Dear reader, this is a beta repo.
-I.e., if you think there is anything which could be better explained, please create an issue and let me know.
+I.e., if you think there is anything which could be better explained, please [create a GitHub issue](https://github.com/laisbsc/kedro_penguins/issues).
-> I'm always happy to take on suggestions.
-Same goes if this tutorial helped you in any way. :)

-## Overview
+> This tutorial was made for you, so please [let me know](https://github.com/laisbsc) if you found it useful (or not at all).

-This repo was assembled for those who have have tried the [Spaceflights tutorial](https://kedro.readthedocs.io/en/latest/03_tutorial/01_spaceflights_tutorial.html) and want to continue practicing using Kedro.
+This repository was assembled for those who have have tried the [Spaceflights tutorial](https://kedro.readthedocs.io/en/latest/03_tutorial/01_spaceflights_tutorial.html) and want to continue practicing using Kedro.

 If you create an empty project using `kedro new` and follow the text by copying and pasting the example code as described,